calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 > By the end of this year I'll graduate.
 With that in mind I'll need to start making some decisions about where I want to work full-time and where I want to live.
 I also want to consider less traditional options like digital nomading or consulting for the start of 2023.

-TODO
+Lots of wins for my career in 2022.
+I completed my Computer Engineering degree and I accepted an offer at [Fermyon](https://fermyon.com) where I'll start working in January.
+Although I didn't really explore consulting as an option, digital nomading is definitely front of mind for me.
+The two forms of this I'm most interested in our tacking travel on to company on-sites and joining a [digital nomad group](https://www.remoteyear.com/).

 {{< begin_task_list >}}

-- [ ] Graduate!
+- [x] Graduate!
-- [ ] Leverage my connections to have multiple full-time offers post-graduation.
+- [x] Leverage my connections to have multiple full-time offers post-graduation.
-- [ ] Seriously research the possibility of digital nomading or consulting at the start of 2023.
+- [x] Seriously research the possibility of digital nomading or consulting at the start of 2023.

 ### Travel and Adventure

 > Thanks to remote schooling and work I spend a lot of time at home.
 Traveling abroad and doing adventurous things is a great way to spice up my life.

+I'm counting my British Isles trip as equivalent to a trip to Eastern Canada.
+I'll be less specific in the future about locations because travel plans are always fluid.
+Unfortunately, I didn't end up canoeing much this year.
+I was also only able to do a metric century rather than a full imperial century.
+Despite missing these goals I still feel like I had a very adventurous year.

 {{< begin_task_list >}}

-- [ ] Travel to Eastern Canada.
+- [x] Travel to Eastern Canada.
 - [ ] Do a multi-night canoe trip on the North Saskatchewan.
 - [ ] Bike an imperial century.